Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Conservative Upper Confidence Bounds on Probability of Failure per Execution

 is solved by the prior distributions in Fig.s~\ref{fig:fig_CBInoFails_maintxt_Phi1gtTheta}, \ref{fig:fig_CBInoFails_maintxt_Phi1ltThetaPhi2gt1minusTheta} and \ref{fig:fig_CBInoFails_maintxt_Phi1ltThetaPhi2lt1minusTheta}, since $P(\, X<b \mid n\mbox{ executions without failure} )$ from these priors equals the infimum. \end{theorem}

-Each of Fig.s~\ref{fig:fig_CBInoFails_maintxt_Phi1gtTheta}, \ref{fig:fig_CBInoFails_maintxt_Phi1ltThetaPhi2gt1minusTheta} and \ref{fig:fig_CBInoFails_maintxt_Phi1ltThetaPhi2lt1minusTheta} shows the domain $\mathcal R$ of a joint prior distribution for $(X,\Lambda)$ random variables, and the $4$ points (i.e. black dots) in $\mathcal R$ assigned nonzero probabilities by this distribution.
+Each of Fig.s~\ref{fig:fig_CBInoFails_maintxt_Phi1gtTheta}, \ref{fig:fig_CBInoFails_maintxt_Phi1ltThetaPhi2gt1minusTheta} and \ref{fig:fig_CBInoFails_maintxt_Phi1ltThetaPhi2lt1minusTheta} shows the domain $\mathcal R$ of a joint prior distribution for $(X,\Lambda)$ random variables, and the $4$ points (i.e., black dots) in $\mathcal R$ assigned nonzero probabilities by this distribution.
 So, these joint priors are depicted as if one were looking down on the distribution and its domain ``from above''.

-\begin{example}[baseline] Consider an on-demand SCS which acts only upon receipt of a discrete demand from its environment.
-An assessor is $75\%$ confident the system has been built with a failure-rate\footnote{Here, a typical failure-rate is the \emph{pfd}.} no worse than $\epsilon=10^{-5}$ (i.e. the engineering goal of PK\ref{cons_engineering_goal} with $\theta=0.75$).
-After seeing $n$ failure-free tests of the SCS, the assessor is $c\times 100\%$ confident that the system meets Safety Integrity Level (SIL) 4 \cite{iec_61508_2010}, i.e. $b=10^{-4}$.
-Fig.~\ref{fig_example1_baseline} shows three plots of $c$ as a function of $n$ using three different Bayesian models\footnote{Note, with failure-free executions, the posterior confidence from CBI is not a function of $p_l$ (since the distributions in Fig.~\ref{fig_CBIsoln_noFails} have no probabilities along the $p_l$ line).
-Thus, WLOG, we set $p_l=0$ in PK\ref{cons_pl_lowerbound}.\xingyu{actually, we can only use $p_l=0$ to compare with the beta prior...}\kizito{I wonder if we could, perhaps, use a ``re-scaled'' beta prior in the $p_l>0$ case?}}: univariate CBI (cf. Theorem \ref{theorem_univariateCBI}); Bayesian Inference (BI) using a (conjugate) Beta prior\footnote{Specifically, for $Beta(\alpha,\beta)$, we set the $\alpha$ parameter and fit a $\beta$, so that the quantile in PK\ref{cons_engineering_goal} is satisfied.
-WLOG, we set $\alpha=0.03$.} satisfying PK\ref{cons_engineering_goal}; and CBI with confidence $\phi_1$ and $\phi_2$ in negative and positive dependence respectively (cf. Theorem \ref{theorem_thm1_baseline}). \end{example}
+\begin{example}[baseline] Consider an on-demand SCS which acts only upon receipt of a demand from its environment.
+An assessor is $75\%$ confident the software's pfe -- i.e., its probability of failure per demand (pfd) -- is no worse than $\epsilon=10^{-5}$ (i.e. the engineering goal of PK\ref{cons_engineering_goal} with $\theta=0.75$).
+After $n$ failure-free tests of the SCS, the assessor is $c\times 100\%$ confident that the system meets Safety Integrity Level (SIL) 4, i.e. $b=10^{-4}$ (see \cite{iec_61508_2010}).
+Fig.~\ref{fig_example1_baseline} shows three plots of $c$ as a function of $n$ using three Bayesian models\footnote{Note, with failure-free executions, the posterior confidence from CBI is not a function of $p_l$ (since the distributions in Fig.~\ref{fig_CBIsoln_noFails} have no probabilities along the $p_l$ line).
+Thus, \emph{w.l.o.g.}, we set $p_l=0$ in PK\ref{cons_pl_lowerbound}.\xingyu{actually, we can only use $p_l=0$ to compare with the beta prior...}\kizito{I wonder if we could, perhaps, use a ``re-scaled'' beta prior in the $p_l>0$ case?}}: univariate CBI (cf. Theorem \ref{theorem_univariateCBI}), Bayesian Inference (BI) using a Beta prior\footnote{Specifically, to illustrate with a $Beta(\alpha,\beta)$, we first set the $\alpha$ parameter to $0.03$, then fitted a ``$\beta$'' value to satisfy the quantile in PK\ref{cons_engineering_goal}.} satisfying PK\ref{cons_engineering_goal}, and CBI with confidence $\phi_1$ and $\phi_2$ in negative and positive dependence respectively (cf. Theorem \ref{theorem_thm1_baseline}). \end{example}

 \kizito{TODO: what is the value of the beta parameter for the beta prior?}